 What do the best landing pages have in common?
 They build enough trust with the user to prompt them to take the action you want them to and “convert”, moving toward a narrower stage of the marketing funnel.
 The more appealing your landing page or pages are the more conversions you’ll get, therefore, the more leads will be generated.

 Below are the top elements of a successful landing page.

-Good first impressions are crucial for effective landing pages, and the first step towards prompting landing page conversion is carefully developing your headline, sub-heading, and images.
+Good first impressions are crucial for effective landing pages, and the first step towards promoting landing page conversion is carefully developing your headline, sub-heading, and images.
 Your headline must be brief and capture the attention of your website visitors.
-Your sub-headings allow you to take the concept of your headline a little further in depth.
+Your sub-headings allow you to take the concept of your headline a little further in-depth.
 Any images you use should be relevant to your message or product, and of outstanding photographic quality.

 Using WordPress you are not defined to using only text content.
 It is built to support images, audio, and video content.
 You can also use it for document or file management.

 WordPress supports oEmbed enabled websites which means you can embed YouTube videos, Instagram photos, Tweets, and Facebook Feeds.
 You can even allow visitors to the website to embed videos in comments.

 A narrow focus